Independent state legislature theory: Interpretation of the theory

-No majority ruling of the U.S. Supreme Court has explicitly relied on ISL to determine the outcome of a case, and the Court has expressly rejected the doctrine at least once in Arizona State Legislature v.
-Arizona Independent Redistricting Commission (2015).
+No majority ruling of the U.S. Supreme Court has explicitly relied on ISL to determine the outcome of a case, and the Court has expressly rejected the doctrine in Arizona State Legislature v.
+Arizona Independent Redistricting Commission (2015) and Moore v.
+Harper (2023).

 19th century

 During the Massachusetts Constitutional Convention of 1820–1821, James T. Austin proposed including a provision in the Massachusetts Constitution that would limit the power of the Massachusetts legislature to redraw new congressional districts every two years.
 This proposal was rejected by other convention delegates as in violation of the Elections Clause of the U.S. Constitution, with delegate Justice Joseph Story arguing that such an amendment would amount to the Convention "assuming a control over the Legislature which the constitution of the United States does not justify."

 In 1873, the Supreme Court of Mississippi ruled that a provision of the Mississippi Constitution requiring all general elections to be held biannually did not limit Mississippi's legislature's discretion to set the timing of congressional elections under the Elections Clause.

 The Supreme Court of the United States indicated some approval for ISL in dicta from its 1892 ruling in McPherson v.
 Blacker.
 In that case, the Court assessed the constitutionality of a Michigan law regulating the selection of presidential electors.
 In upholding the law, the Court quoted approvingly from an 1874 Senate committee report containing language recognizing the absolute power of state legislatures to appoint presidential electors.
 The committee report went on to say that such power "cannot be taken from them or modified by their State constitutions."
 However, because the issue before the court in Blacker was whether the Michigan law was consistent with the federal constitution, the court made no direct holding addressing ISL.